ARM-software/android-nn-driver/docs/FAQ.md

 VTS and CTS test failures
 -------------------------

 With the release of the Android 10 R2 CTS some errors and crashes were discovered in the 19.08 and 19.11 releases of armnn, the android-nn-driver and ComputeLibrary.
 19.08.01 and 19.11.01 releases of armnn, the android-nn-driver and ComputeLibrary were prepared that fix all these issues on CpuAcc and GpuAcc.
 If using 19.08 or 19.11 we recommend that you upgrade to the 19.08.01 or 19.11.01 releases.
-These issues have also been fixed in the 20.02 releases of armnn, the android-nn-driver and ComputeLibrary.
+These issues have also been fixed in the 20.02 and later releases of armnn, the android-nn-driver and ComputeLibrary.

 These fixes also required patches to be made to the Android Q test framework.
 You may encounter CTS and VTS test failures when attempting to build copies of the android-nn-driver against older versions of Android Q.